executablebooks/MyST-Parser/docs/syntax/typography.md

 For numbered lists, you can start following lines with any number, meaning they don't have to be in numerical order, and this will not change the rendered output.
 The exception is the first number, which if it is not `1.` this will change the start number of the list.

-::::{admonition} Alternate numbering styles
+::::{tip} Alternate numbering styles
-:class: tip dropdown
+:class: dropdown

 Using the [attrs_block](#syntax/attributes/block) extension, you can also specify a alternative numbering styles: